 Application of fertilizers

-The test crop was 894 ertilized according to treatment using the N: P2O5: K2O (150:60:40 kg ha-1) recommended fertilizer dose (RDF) for the Ayodhya region.
+The test crop was 894 fertilized according to treatment using the N: P2O5: K2O (150:60:40 kg ha-1) recommended fertilizer dose (RDF) for the Ayodhya region.
 Before transplanting, potassium, phosphorus, and nitrogen were all administered topically at the recommended doses.
 At the active tillering and panicle initiation stages, the remaining two thirds of nitrogen were applied in two equal portions.

-Growth Parameter
+Growth Parameters

 For the record of growth and yield parameter following methodology were used: